rodekruis/kobo-connect/README.md

 #### Nota Bene
 - The 121 API is currently throttled at 3000 submissions per minute.
 If you expect to go over this limit, please reach out the the 121 platform team.
 - If you would like to define which submissions should and should not be send to EspoCRM, you can use the field `skipconnect` in your Kobo form.
-If the field is set to `1`, the submission will not be send to EspoCRM.
+If the field is set to `1`, the submission will not be send to 121.

 ## Create headers endpoint